SamEpp/WTBF/instructions.md

 - folium
 - indicoio (create an account and paste your key into a file "key.py")
-- opencage (create an account and paste your key into a file "key.py")
+- opencage (create an account and paste your key into a file "key.py") key.py should look like this: indicoio_key = 'your key' geo_key = 'your key'

 ### How to Run It
 1. Run "integration.py" with Python 3